meemknight/pinnedVector/README.md

 ---

-To intall the library use the cmake included or just copy the header into yout project.
+To intall the library use the cmake included in the pinnedVector folder or just copy the header into yout project.
 Cpp17 required.

 ---